AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2021/2021-07-15-difference-stubs-mocks-fakes-spies/difference-stubs-mocks-fakes-spies.md

 ---
-title: 'What is the difference between Stubs, Mocks, Fakes and Spies'
+title: "Stubs vs Mocks vs Fakes vs Spy"
-excerpt: 'We can use Mocks for almost everything when we use a mocking framework, but what is the difference between Stubs, Mocks, Fakes and Spies'
+excerpt: "We can use Mocks for almost everything when we use a mocking framework, but what is the difference between Stubs, Mocks, Fakes and Spies"
 category: "programming"
+updatedOnDate: "2022-08-08"
 tags:

-    - 'testing'
+- "testing"
-updatedOnDate: 2021-07-17

 ---

 The lines between the different test doubles are blurred when using a Mocking library like [Moq](https://github.com/moq/moq4).

-I use mocks for almost everything, but I think it's still worthwhile to know the difference between Stubs, Mocks, Fakes and Spies.
+I use mocks for almost everything, but knowing the difference between Stubs, Mocks, Fakes, and Spies is worthwhile.
 If nothing else, we will know what people are talking about when they use the different terms.

 Before we look at all the different test doubles, let's look at the interface we are mocking for the examples.